BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/storages-api.md

 ...where

+- `{name}`: String - A name for this storage.
+This field is optional.
+- `{description}`: String - A description for this storage.
+This field is optional.
 - `{default}`: Boolean - the flag to decide whether this storage is going to become the default storage for the target project or not.
 - `{volume}`: String - the path to the local file-system volume where files using this storage will be stored.
 This field is optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-volume` (`/tmp`).
 - `{read_permission}`: String - the permission a client must have in order to fetch files using this storage.
 This field is optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-read-permission` (`resources/read`).